 - Handle input method visibility

-- Learn how to specify when to show the soft input method and how your layout should adjust to the reduced screen space.
+- Learn how to specify when to show the soft input method and how your layout must adjust to the reduced screen space.

 - Support keyboard navigation